What Is Expat Life in the Maldives Really Like?

 “Scuba diving!
 But I hate to say that I dive less now than when I was visiting as a tourist.

 I also love having typical evening tea with my friends.
-Walk into any coffee shop, café or restaurant between the hours of 3pm and 5pm and you will find an array of bite size savory and sweet delights (hedikaa).
+Walk into any coffee shop, café or restaurant between the hours of 3pm and 5pm and you will find an array of bite-size savory and sweet delights (hedikaa).
 Select as many as you wish and then, to follow true Maldivian tradition, accompany them with a mug of black tea.”

-What is your favorite place to hang out in the Maldives?
+What Is Your Favorite Place to Hang out in the Maldives?

 “On the beach with friends, having coffee under the stars.
 It is fair to say that in the evening if you can’t find me at home, this is where I will be!

-What is the expat community like in the Maldives?
+What Is the Expat Community like in the Maldives?

-“I am one of a small number of expats in the Maldives who doesn’t really mix with the expat community socially.
-I have a couple of expat friends who I may meet for a coffee occasionally but otherwise my friends are all locals.
+“I am one of a small number of expats in the Maldives who don’t really mix with the expat community socially.
+I have a couple of expat friends who I meet for a coffee occasionally but otherwise my friends are all locals.

-Any tips for moving to / living in the Maldives?
+Any Tips for Moving to / Living in the Maldives?

 Appreciate that living in the Maldives is not the same as holidaying here, especially if you are living on a local island and your experiences have only ever been resort life.

 Accept that whilst you may not agree with government policies and regulations it is not your place to rock the boat.
-By all means discuss and debate with family and friends but do not think that you can impact a political change.
+By all means, discuss and debate with family and friends but do not think that you can impact a political change.

-Back in the UK I spent the last 10 years living in West London.
-I hate to think how much money I spent on clothes, shoes and new must haves for my home.
+Back in the UK I spent the last 10 years living in London.
+I hate to think how much money I spent on clothes, shoes and new must-haves for my home.
 With minimal shopping opportunities I have scaled down my belongings big time.
 I have what I need for my life to be comfortable and I may add to my wardrobe once a year when I am traveling to Europe.